reduxjs/redux/docs/Glossary.md

 A *dispatching function* (or simply *dispatch function*) is a function that accepts an action or an [async action](#async-action); it then may or may not dispatch one or more actions to the store.

-We must distinguish between dispatching functions in general and the base [`dispatch`](api/Store.md#dispatch) function provided by the store instance without the middleware.
+We must distinguish between dispatching functions in general and the base [`dispatch`](api/Store.md#dispatch) function provided by the store instance without any middleware.

 The base dispatch function *always* synchronously sends an action to the store’s reducer, along with the previous state returned by the store, to calculate a new state.
 It expects actions to be plain objects ready to be consumed by the reducer.